Meet the speakers

 David has written widely on economic and social policy.
 His book ‘The Pinch’ about fairness between the generations was published in 2010.
 His latest book “A University Education” is published by Oxford University Press.
 The Resolution Foundation’s report A new generational contract was published in May 2018.

-David speaks on Intergenerational Fairness – 31 May 2018
+David spoke on Intergenerational Fairness – 31 May 2018

 Director of the Centre of Labour and Social Studies (CLASS)

 Dr Faiza Shaheen is Director of CLASS, joining in February 2016.
 Prior to this, Faiza was Head of Inequality and Sustainable Development at Save the Children UK, where she led on the development of a new global campaign on inequalities in child outcomes, and Senior Researcher on economic inequality at the New Economics Foundation (NEF).